MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ![edge dataset train](../../static/img/edgeimpulse/edgeDatasetTrain.jpeg)

 Now, you should take the data set aside at the start of the project and run the trained model using it as input.
-The result again shows an error in the dataset where the background-images are not classified correctly, and some uncertain values for white_hydrangeas.
+The result again shows an error in the dataset where the background images are not classified correctly, and some uncertain values for white_hydrangeas.

 ![model testing](../../static/img/edgeimpulse/model_testing.png)